RoddyTheDeveloper/DelightfulLegends/README.md

 1. Download and install **Minecraft** and **Forge** for version **1.20.1**.
 2. Download the **Delightful Legends** modpack ZIP file from Modrinth.
 3. Extract the ZIP file into the **mods** folder of your Minecraft directory.
-4. Launch Minecraft using the NeoForge profile.
+4. Launch Minecraft using the Forge profile.

 ## Mod List
 - Embeddium